rei/rei-cedar-docs/docs/components/modal/README.md

 ### `modal` Override Slot

 The `modal` override slot provides teams a way to work from essentially a blank slate when creating their modal content.
 This is useful for situations where more art-direction or custom functionality is required.
-It is important to note that a clear way to close the modal is still required for user-experience and accessbility (i.e. relying only on the `esc` key will not suffice).
+It is important to note that creating a clear way to close the modal is still required to meet user-experience and accessibility standards (i.e. relying only on the esc key is not enough).

 ```vue{10,11,12,13}
   <cdr-modal
     v-if="opened"